Magic the Gathering is a fun, challenging and incredibly popular card game

 We can plan and run a Magic themed birthday party or something special for you and your friends.
 You will discover new exciting ways to play the game you know and love, in action-packed multi-player games.

 "That was the best day of my life!"
 Daniel, after celebrating his 12th birthday with twenty of his friends.

 - Excellent personalised advice

 - Tips on how to improve

-    90 minutes 1 to 1 sessions on a topic specific to you.
-Tuition starts from £30
+90 minutes 1 to 1 sessions on a topic specific to you is £45 (includes a gift voucher worth £10)

 Complete beginners of any age: learn how to play free of charge with a complimentary deck of cards.

 This game carries a '13 years +' symbol to indicate that the fantasy graphics of some cards include horror imagery (e.g. zombies, vampires).
 We recommend parents check this out..

 Axion Now (Amersham Mind Sport Centre) is open to the public - adults, students and children over 8 years old are welcome.
 Children and their families can play together.